 - Frequent ear infections

-Most vets today recommend that carbohydrates and grains make up a small portion of a dog’s diet (per Dogster: 50% vegetables/40% meat protein/10% grains).
-Many grain-free dog foods (especially the moist and freeze-dried grain-free dog foods) contain more protein and animal fats and fewer carbohydrates than their grain-based counterparts, and are therefore more easily digested.
-Other benefits include:
+Most vets today recommend that carbohydrates and grains make up a small portion of a dog’s diet (according to Dogster: 50% vegetables/40% meat protein/10% grains).
+Many grain-free dog foods (especially the moist and freeze-dried grain-free dog foods) contain more protein and animal fats and fewer carbohydrates than their grain-based counterparts and are therefore more easily digested.

-- Helps keep dogs fuller longer resulting in less food being eaten (good news because grain-free/high-protein foods can be more expensive)
+- Helps keep dogs fuller longer resulting in eating less frequently (good news because grain-free/high-protein foods can be more expensive)